Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Background and Related Work: Generalists and Specialists

-\textbf{Sizes.} ViT sizes vary w.r.t. depth and width.
-The models we train all have $12$ layers, while the widths vary $\{96, ~128, ~192, ~384, ~768\}$, corresponding to names $\{$pico$, ~$nano$, ~$tiny$, ~$small$, ~$base$\}$.
-We name pico and nano sizes inspired by \citet{woo2023convnext}.

-A standard image size of $224\times224$ px and a standard patch size of $16\times16$ px results in $196$ local tokens.
-A \emph{single} \texttt{CLS} token --- that is designed to aggregate global information to facilitate classification --- provisions $1/197^{\text{th}}$ of a model's representational capacity to global information (and this fraction decreases with larger images and/or smaller patches).
-This allocation seems suboptimal.
-Recent work finds evidence to support this intuition and proposes a fix.
+A standard image size of $224\times224$ px and a standard patch size of $16\times16$ px result in $196$ local tokens.
+A \emph{single} \texttt{CLS} token---designed to aggregate global information for classification---provisions $1/197^{\text{th}}$ of a model's representational capacity to global information (and this fraction decreases with larger images and/or smaller patches).
+This allocation is imbalanced, and may not be optimal.
+Recent work finds evidence to support this intuition and proposes a fix: register tokens.